 State University of New York at Old Westbury

 SUNY Old Westbury is a dynamic and diverse public liberal arts college that fosters academic excellence through close interaction among students, faculty and staff.
 Old Westbury weaves the values of integrity, community engagement, and global citizenship into the fabric of its academic programs and campus life.
 In an environment that cultivates critical thinking, empathy, creativity and intercultural understanding, we endeavor to stimulate a passion for learning and a commitment to building a more just and sustainable world.
 The College is a community of students, teachers, staff, and alumni bound together in mutual support, respect, and dedication to its mission.

 NYTS also collaborates with specific communions or communities to offer basic theological education at the Certificate level for specialized areas of concentration.
 These cohorts depend on the number of students able to form a specialized cohort group, and are not available every year.
-The areas of further specialized concentration are as follows:

 Director of the Certificate Program